 One would expect nothing less from a country that has figured out that it needs to manage its very limited surface area.
 It’s considered the Asian Wakanda for good reason!
 The buildings are often stylish, smart, and well-integrated with green.

 For example, check out some of the iconic buildings pictured above.
 There’s the massive and luxurious Marina Bay Sands, that towers over the skyline with what appears to be a surfboard (equipped with a spectacular infinity pool) across 3 towers.

 Then there’s the double-dome structure called the Esplanade Theater.
 It’s where you’ll find the Singapore Symphony Orchestra and a host of other musical delights.
 Its unique shape also gives rise to its alternate name, “the Durian.”
 It’s a tasty-smelly fruit that many locals adore (see Great Big Story).

-Finally, one of the most remarkable and inspiring structures to be seen in Singapore are its collection of Supertrees (cover pic).
+Finally, some of the most remarkable and inspiring structures to be seen in Singapore are its collection of Supertrees (cover pic).
 There are 18 of these colossal “trees” that are covered in all manner of plants and light up the night with solar powered wonder.
-They were designed to service various sustainable functions in keeping with the trees that they were meant to emulate.
+They were designed to service various sustainable functions, in keeping with the trees that they were meant to emulate.
 For more check out my post on Biomimicry.

 5. Emission Control

 Singapore has also made it a point to genuinely reduce their carbon footprint.
 There’s more solar power popping up all around the country, as well as the development of floating solar (see above).
 Singapore appears to be taking its climate commitments seriously.
 The country has recently implemented its carbon tax (rolled out this month), which they plan on raising aggressively over time (The Straits Times).